MTelling/SIMP-puzzle/README.md

 - Need to put clock inside controller.
 - Need to figure out how labeltextsize is calculated
 - Need to figure out what size the small rectangles behind the numbers in the corners should have.

+Save/Load and new game does not work because of the way the gamePanel calls scrambler right now.